-Programs aim to break up the wine world’s ‘stuffy white boys’ club’
+Programs aim to break up the wine world’s ‘stuffy, white boys’ club’

 Domestique offered the fellowship to make a small crack in those entry barriers, says co-owner Jeff Segal.

 “We’re looking to address an overall lack of fresh voices and diversity in the wine business, especially in retail,” Segal told me.
-“It’s such a stuffy white boys’ club.”
+“It’s such a stuffy, white boys’ club.”
 Domestique’s fellowship is named for Major Taylor, a Black professional cyclist who won the world championship in 1899.

 “It was important for us that it would be paid and well paid,” he added, “because so many opportunities like this in the wine business are for people who can afford to do it.”

 Over the past several months, several programs have been announced to improve diversity in the wine trade.
-The Napa Valley Vintners last month announced a $1 million partnership with the United Negro College Fund for a scholarship program for people of color to pursue college degrees in viticulture, enology, marketing and business.
-National Basketball Association star Josh Hart, a devoted oenophile, teamed up with online retailer Wine Access to offer fellowships for 100 people of color to take the introductory-level certification from the Wine & Spirits Education Trust.
+The Napa Valley Vintners last month announced a $1 million partnership with the United Negro College Fund for a scholarship program for people of color to pursue college degrees in viticulture, oenology, marketing and business.
+Professional basketball player Josh Hart, a devoted oenophile, teamed up with online retailer Wine Access to offer fellowships for 100 people of color to take the introductory-level certification from the Wine & Spirits Education Trust.

 Mensah caught the wine bug while working at a small Italian restaurant in Chapel Hill, N.C., while studying at the University of North Carolina.
 “I had trouble describing wine, so I started reading about it,” she said.
 “That’s when I discovered the language of wine.”